keuller/starwars/README.md

 The source code is divied in 2 modules: *api* and *web*.

-*api* is the backend server, based on Koa & RxJS.
+*server* is the backend server, based on Koa & RxJS.

 *web* is the frontend application, based on React/Redux/Redux-Observable.